temporalio/documentation/docs-src/go/how-to-set-a-workflow-retry-policy-in-go.md

 sidebar_label: Workflow Retry Policy
 description: Create an instance of `StartWorkflowOptions` from the `go.temporal.io/sdk/client` package, set the `RetryPolicy` field, and pass the instance to the `ExecuteWorkflow` call.
 tags:
-  - go-sdk
+  - go sdk
   - how-to-doc-type
+  - retry and timeout policies
-  - retry-and-timeout-policies
+  - workflow options
-  - workflow-options
+  - developer-guide-doc-type
 ---

 Create an instance of a [`RetryPolicy`](https://pkg.go.dev/go.temporal.io/sdk/temporal#RetryPolicy) from the `go.temporal.io/sdk/temporal` package and provide it as the value to the `RetryPolicy` field of the instance of `StartWorkflowOptions`.